mayankchaudhary19/PSV/README.md

 I have used Cloud Firebase for authentication, database and storage purpose of the media of user as well as of the company's products.
 Along with this, I have integrated Paytm for payments and Fast2Sms service for sending OPT, Order Id and other details to the customer.

-Customers using this app have the features such as :
+>Customers using this app have the features such as :
-    - Login /Signin using phone number and email
+>>Login /Signin using phone number and email.
-    - Update Personal Information such as address, their company profile, addresses etc.
+>>Update Personal Information such as address, their company profile, addresses etc.
-    - Accessing different categories of products.
+>>Accessing different categories of products.
-    - Viewing products their images, description, ratings, etc.
+>>Viewing products their images, description, ratings, etc.
-    - Rate the products and average rating system.
+>>Rate the products and average rating system.
 (Design inspired by Google Play Store)
-    - Adding/Removing products to wishlist.
+>>Adding/Removing products to wishlist.
 (Design inspired by Myntra)
-    - Adding/Removing products from cart.
+>>Adding/Removing products from cart.
-    - Place orders through different payment methods.
+>>Place orders through different payment methods.

+NOTE-
+Inspired designs are modified for better user experience.
 This project is currently in Test Mode, there are many other features as well that will be added in future.

 Download Screen Recording: